OVERVIEW

 Overview

-The visit to the spiritual capital of Shingon Buddhism in Japan, the world heritage listed Koyasan, sets the tone for the rest of the walking.
-Koyasan, located at the top of Mount Koya is famous not only for its temples but also for its natural beauty.
+The visit to the spiritual capital of Shingon Buddhism in Japan and the world heritage-listed Koyasan set the tone for this walk.
+Koyasan, located at the top of Mount Koya, is famous not only for its stunning temples but also for its natural beauty.
 It is an ancient town that marks the end of the Kumano Kodo Kohechi route.

 HIGHLIGHTS:

-• Walk both Koyasan and the 1200-year-old world heritage listed Kumano Kodo Nakahechi route at a slower pace all the way to Nachisan.
-You can choose to shorten the walks each day if you wish
+• Walk both Koyasan and the 1200-year-old world heritage-listed Kumano Kodo Nakahechi route at a slower pace

-• 2-night stay in a Koyasan Buddhist temple and participate (only if you wish to) in the temple morning rituals
+• 2-night stay in a Koyasan Buddhist temple and participate (if you wish to!) in the temple morning rituals

 Itinerary